|Jermaine Jones vs Germany at the 2014 WC Finals|

 -- Gedion Zelalem has the talent to be on this team, but at the time of writing, he has less than a season of playing professional soccer.
 It is still premature to include him.
 Julian Green at least played and scored in a WC Finals match.

--- -- Roy Wegerle was born in South Africa.
+-- Roy Wegerle was born in South Africa.
 However, his father was German.
+He was considered to have played for Germany.
 Although he was not actually a member of the focus group on this blog, he is still an American international player with a German parent.
-I included him because he fitted into many the criteria.
+I included him because he fitted into man of the criteria for eligibility.
 His brother Steve, however, was capped by South Africa.
 I do not have enough information on Geoff Wegerle's citizenship.

 -- Wolfgang Sühnholz and Karl-Heinz Granitza played long enough in the US.
 They should have qualified with a Green Card.
 Anyway, I still excluded them because I do not know their legal status while they are playing.
 They were in the same situation with Geoff Wegerle.